selfdriven-engagement/governance/docs/pages/updates-dec2025.md

 ### selfdriven.ai

-We continued work on the impace of Generative AI on our society.
+We continued work on the impact of Generative AI on our society.
 Including a number of frameworks eg.g Impact on Mind

 - [selfdriven.ai](https://selfdriven.ai)